Your ChatGPT Doesn't Know Your Clients

 Repeat for every client.
 Repeat every time the context window runs out.
 Repeat every time you open a new thread because the old one got too long.

 This is the standard workflow for "AI-powered marketing" in 2026.
 It works, in the sense that a typewriter works.
 But it's not a system.
 It's a blank slate that you fill from scratch, every single time.
+We built FlyWhale because that ritual is exactly the wrong unit of work.

 What you're actually doing